Ben-Roth-MS-DS/College-Football-Project/README.md

 * [X] Perform and final data wrangling tasks

+* [] Create rolling averages for statistics of interest from previous 3, 6, 12 games

 ## Phase 3 - Final Data Visual and Tabular Exploration

 * [ ] Develop compelling visualizations and tables to show how the data is distributed.